LezWatch/lezwatchtv-wporg/readme.txt

 ==Changelog==

-= 1.1.1 =

-* July 2019 by Ipstenu
-* Corrected fallback for when site is offline.

-= 1.1.0 =
+= 1.2.1 =

-* December 2018 by Ipstenu
+* August 2020 by Ipstenu
-* Updated OTD blocks to ESNext
+* DRY: Combined translations
+* Adjust development hooks
+* Full compatibility with WP 5.5 and PHP 7.4

-= 1.0.0 =
+= 1.2 =

-* September 2018 by Ipstenu
+* March 2020 by Ipstenu
-* Reboot and rebranding - all the good, none of the bad.
+* Update for WP 5.4